Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 • Merchant cash advances give dispensaries and other consumer-facing businesses an advance on future sales, which you repay plus a fixed fee.

 • Invoice factoring allows growers and other business-facing companies to sell unpaid invoices at a discount to factoring companies.
-These usually come with a fee based on how long it takes for your clients to fill their invoices.
+These usually come with a fee based on how long your clients take to fill their invoices.

 • Purchase order financing fronts you money to fill orders from customers.
 Like with factoring, you repay it plus a fee when your customers pay for the order.